Natural relief for labor pain

 There are two kinds of relaxation techniques:

-- Progressive relaxation: You relax groups of muscles one at a time during labor.
+- Progressive relaxation.
+This is when you relax groups of muscles one at a time during labor.

-- Touch relaxation: Your labor coach touches or massages a certain group of muscles, helping you to focus your relaxation.
+- Touch relaxation.
+This is when your support person touches or massages a certain group of muscles, helping you focus on relaxation.

 Using relaxation techniques takes some practice.
-Try these helpful tips as you learn to use relaxation techniques:
+Try these tips as you learn how to use them:

 - Stand, sit or lie in a comfortable position.